anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <a name="3.8"></a>
 ## 3.8 Hardware Acceleration Abstraction

-Hardware Accelerators are often used in Telco Clouds for a set of different reasons.
-Some application today require a HW Accelerator to perform some tasks since a generic CPU cannot perform the tasks fast enough, with enough timing accuracy or handle the total amount of traffic that must be kept in a single context.
-Other applications could be satisfied with a generic CPU performance for some deployment cases, whilst that might be inefficient in other deployment situations.
-The Cloud Infrastructure might also benefit from specialized accelerated HW devices to perform its tasks with less power, space or cost than a generic CPU would have.
+Hardware Accelerators are often used in Telco Clouds for many reasons.
+Some applications require an HW Accelerator to perform tasks that a generic CPU cannot perform fast enough, with enough timing accuracy, or handle the traffic that must be kept in a single context.
+Other applications could be satisfied with a generic CPU performance in some deployment cases, whilst being inefficient in other situations.
+The Cloud Infrastructure might also benefit from specialized accelerated HW devices to perform its tasks with less power, space, or cost than a generic CPU.

 The purpose of a HW Accelerator is hence to either Accelerate the execution of an application or to Offload functions from the generic CPU to make the application and/or Cloud Infrastructure more efficient from one or more aspects.